-We have audited, in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin No. 14-02, Audit Requirements for Federal Financial Statements, the financial statements of the U.S. Department of the Treasury's Exchange Stabilization Fund ("ESF"), which comprise the statements of financial position as of September 30, 2013 and 2012, and the related statements of operations, comprehensive operations and retained earnings, and cash flows, (hereinafter referred to as "financial statements") for the years then ended, and the related notes to the financial statements, and have issued our report thereon dated December 5, 2013.
+We have audited, in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin No. 14-02, Audit Requirements for Federal Financial Statements, the financial statements of the U.S. Department of the Treasury's Exchange Stabilization Fund (ESF), which comprise the statements of financial position as of September 30, 2014 and 2013, and the related statements of operations, comprehensive operations and retained earnings, and cash flows for the years then ended, and the related notes to the financial statements, and have issued our report thereon dated December 5, 2014.